nagapavan57/CourseRegistrationSystem/README.md

 # Course Registration System
-to register course for paeticilar student in an University
+to register course for particilar student in an University